etiennestuder/gradle-jooq-plugin/README.md

 }
 ```

-See the [examples](#examples) section for complete, exemplary build scripts that apply the jOOQ plugin.
+See the [Examples](#examples) section for complete, exemplary build scripts that apply the jOOQ plugin.

 ### Gradle Kotlin DSL